South Eveleigh: Public art

 South Eveleigh is home to large scale public art such as The Interchange Pavilion by Chris Fox located at Village Square, Lobby Art by Jonathan Jones, The Eveleigh Tree House and Happy Rain by Nell.

 Transport

-The precinct is reachable via public transport with parking also available onsite.
+The precinct is reachable via public transport via Redfern station or a short walk from Waterloo metro station with parking also available onsite.
 Transit Systems bus route 308 from Eddy Avenue to Marrickville Metro stops in front of the South Eveleigh precinct.

 Filming

-The Seven Network moved their production studios from Epping in Sydney's north west to South Eveleigh.
-Global Television (Australia) also set up studios in one half of the new building.
+In 2024, the Seven Network moved their production studios from Martin Place in Sydney's CBD to South Eveleigh.
+NEP Group, formally Global Television, also set up studios in one half of the new building.

 Criticism and support

 Main opposition for the project came from heritage groups, local community, Council of the City of South Sydney, Department of State Development and Department of Planning.

 The Department of State Development and Department of Planning expressed concern at the planning stages of the project in relation to the use of the Eveleigh site.

 The project received State and Commonwealth political support from John Johnson, Nick Greiner (then Premier of New South Wales), in addition to John Button, Simon Crean, Peter Baldwin, Bob Carr, Michael Easson, Ross Free and Brian Howe.
 The project secured funds under the Commonwealth's Building Better Cities Program, and a location from Eveleigh Council.
 The University of Wollongong also endorsed the park's bid to the Premier for HPCC funding based on its assistance in regional incubator programs.
 The park has also received funding and support from NSW government, Department of Education Employment Training and Youth Affairs, ETF, SSC, Roads & Traffic Authority, Telstra and AGL Energy.
 In addition, the project received endorsement from the Japanese consulate.